U.S. sues BAE Systems unit for overcharging for military trucks

-The department accuses BAE Systems Tactical Vehicle Systems LP of inflating the cost of parts and materials during contract talks with army negotiators based in Warren, Michigan.
+The department is accusing BAE Systems Tactical Vehicle Systems LP of inflating the cost of parts and materials during contract talks with army negotiators based in Warren, Michigan.

-BAE Systems Inc, the U.S. unit of London-based BAE Systems Plc, said in a statement that it saw no basis for the lawsuit.
+BAE Systems Inc, the U.S. unit of London-based BAE Systems Plc, did not immediately respond to a request for comment.

 According to prosecutors, BAE violated the False Claims Act in 2008 by knowingly submitting inaccurate costs, including hiding lower price estimates for 40 parts.